Developer Guide

 Implementation

-objects are not referenced and stored by other
+Each Person object contains its own set of Tag objects, and the Tag objects are not referenced and stored by other

-objects.
+Person objects, even if the same Tag is used by multiple Person objects.
 However, there is a data structure in

-objects used in the application, in order to
+AddressBook, UniqueTagList to keep track of every unique Tag objects used in the application, in order to

 implement the command to list all existing tags.
 The class diagram below shows how the tagging feature is implemented